iSEE Congress 2025:

 - Brian Roe, Agricultural, Environmental, and Development Economics, The Ohio State University, “Mitigating Consumer Food Waste”

-- Gal Hochman, Agricultural and Consumer Economics, Illinois, “An Economic Perspective of the Circular Bioeconomy in the Food and Agricultural Sector”
+- Gal Hochman, Agricultural and Consumer Economics, University of Illinois Urbana-Champaign, “An Economic Perspective of the Circular Bioeconomy in the Food and Agricultural Sector”

 10:00 a.m. — Panel 2: Decarbonizing Energy Systems: Technology and Policy Pathways